Periodontal (Gum Disease) Treatment

 If gingivitis is left untreated, it may progress into the more severe stages of periodontal disease.
 At this phase, the gums become infected and allow bacteria to collect in pockets below the gumline, next to the teeth.
 Eventually, the bacteria can cause bone loss in the jaw and gum recession, both of which lead to tooth loss.

-Cosmetic dentist Ann Haggard, DDS can treat these advanced stages of periodontal disease with treatments called scaling and root-planing; these methods allow bacteria to be safely removed from below the gumline.
+Our skilled dentists in Houston can treat these advanced stages of periodontal disease with treatments called scaling and root-planing; these methods allow bacteria to be safely removed from below the gumline.

 If you’ve been experiencing painful, red, or swollen gums, do not delay treatment any longer.
 Your symptoms probably won’t go away on their own, but with just a small amount of preventive care, we can restore your periodontal health and let you keep your natural teeth for as long as possible.
 Contact Designer Smiles today to schedule a consultation.